 In our next installment, we’ll dive into a few specific types of contracts, their provisions, and some common potholes to avoid.

-Michele Leonelli is a CA-licensed, Austin-based lawyer that loves working with entrepreneurs, startups, and small-medium sized businesses with Phocus Law.
+ABOUT THE AUTHOR Michele Leonelli is a CA-licensed, Austin-based lawyer that loves working with entrepreneurs, startups, and small-medium sized businesses with Phocus Law.
 His specialties are corporate M&A (including entity formation and structuring) and drafting, reviewing, and negotiating all manner of contracts.
 As outside general counsel to a variety of companies, he also handles a range of other legal needs for his clients and their businesses.
 Michele is also one of the vetted partners for the Legal Hotline available to our members.
 Reach out to Pavilion Career Services to connect.